On the sizes of ionized bubbles around the highest redshift galaxies. Spectral shapes of the Lyman-alpha emission from galaxies: Abstract

 \section{Abstract}

-We develop a new method to determine the distance between a galaxy and a foreground screen of atomic hydrogen.
-In a partially neutral universe, and under the assumption of spherical symmetry, this equates to the radius of a ionized `bubble' (\Rbub) surrounding the galaxy.
-The method requires an observed \lya\ equivalent width, velocity offset from systemic, and an input \lya\ profile for which we adopt scaled versions of the profiles observed in low-$z$ galaxies.
-We demonstrate the technique in a sample of 21 galaxies at redshift $z>6$, including six at $z=7.2-10.6$ recently observed with JWST.
+We develop a new method to determine the distance between a high-redshift galaxy and a foreground screen of atomic hydrogen.
+In a partially neutral universe, and assuming spherical symmetry, this equates to the radius of a ionized `bubble' (\Rbub) surrounding the galaxy.
+The method requires an observed \lya\ equivalent width, its velocity offset from systemic, and an input \lya\ profile for which we adopt scaled versions of the profiles observed in low-$z$ galaxies.
+We demonstrate the technique in a sample of 23 galaxies at $z>6$, including eight at $z=7.2-10.6$ recently observed with JWST.
 Our model estimates the emergent \lya\ properties, and the foreground distance to the absorbing IGM.
-We find that galaxies at $z>7.5$ exist in smaller bubbles ($\sim 1$~pMpc) than those at $z<7$.
-With a relationship that is secure at better than $3\sigma$, we empirically demonstrate the growth of ionized regions during the reionization epoch for the first time.
-We independently estimate the upper limit on the Str\"omgren radii (\Rstrom), and derive the escape fraction of ionizing photons (\fesclyc) from the ratio of \Rbub/\Rstrom, deriving a median value of 17\% which on average can provide the photon budget necessary for reionization.
+We find that galaxies at $z>7.5$ occupy smaller bubbles ($\sim 0.5-1$~pMpc) than those at lower-$z$.
+With a relationship that is secure at 99\% confidence, we empirically demonstrate the growth of ionized regions during the reionization epoch for the first time.
+We independently estimate the upper limit on the Str\"omgren radii (\Rstrom), and derive the escape fraction of ionizing photons (\fesclyc) from the ratio of \Rbub/\Rstrom, deriving a median value of 5\% which on average represents the lower end of the photon budget necessary for reionization.

 \keywords{cosmology: reionization -- galaxies: evolution -- galaxies: high-redshift -- galaxies: intergalactic medium -- galaxies: emission lines -- radiative transfer}